sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-images/README.md

 }
 ```

+This works well for URLs that come from API responses.
 In a CRA app, this can also be done with any file in the `public` directory.
 If there's a file called `image.jpg` in the `public` directory, you can refer to it this way:

 ```jsx
 const someComponent = () => {